 Modpack and Resource Pack Installation Tutorial

 This section will guide you through the modpack installation process.
-Whether you are brand new to Modded Minecraft or a regular, it will still be useful to as least skim through as there will be important information relating to this specific modpack and its installation process.
+Whether you are brand new to Modded Minecraft or a regular, it may come in handy to at least skim through it!

-Technic Launcher is a way to organize and manage different modpacks you might be playing.
-For SproteCraft specifically, this is our way of distributing the base pack and any sequential updates.Technic Launcher can be downloaded on the Technic website.
+Prism Launcher is a way to organize and manage different modpacks you might be playing.
+For SproteCraft specifically, this is our way of distributing the base pack and any sequential updates.Prism Launcher can be downloaded on the Prism Launcher website.

-If you haven't played Minecraft 1.19.2, you need to launch Vanilla 1.19.2 in order for it to make the necessary folders and files to begin the modding process.You can do this from the official Minecraft Launcher from Mojang, or you can install 1.19.2 from the Vanilla tab in Technic Launcher.
+If you haven't played Minecraft 1.20.1, you need to launch Vanilla 1.20.1 in order for it to make the necessary folders and files to begin the modding process.To download Vanilla 1.20.1 in Prism, select "add Instance", scroll to 1.20.1, and click "ok".Once it's done downloading, double click the 1.20.1 icon to launch it.

 While a Resource Pack isn't required to play on the server, it can greatly enhance your experience.
 Resource Packs change the way blocks and items look.
 When everyone using the same pack, it makes the world's builds look as intended.This section of the tutorial will guide you through Resource Pack installation.